LTCFS Instructions Module 1: Overview of the Long Term Care Functional Screen (LTCFS)

 - Objectivity and Reliability: The LTCFS is as objective as possible to attain highest possible "inter-rater reliability," i.e., two screeners should answer the same question in the same way for a given person.
 Subjectivity is minimized to ensure fair and proper eligibility determinations.

 - Brevity: The LTCFS determines program functional eligibility.
 It serves as a baseline of information about the person.
 A more in-depth assessment is needed to develop a service plan that reflects the person's strengths, values, and preferences for long-term care services.

-- Inclusiveness: The LTCFS accurately describe each person within the responses available.
+- Inclusiveness: The LTCFS accurately describes each person within the responses available.

 The LTCFS determines functional eligibility for long-term care programs for persons who are frail elders, have physical disabilities, dementia, a terminal illness, or intellectual/developmental disabilities.
 A person must be 18 years of age or older to participate in a publicly funded long-term care program for which the LTCFS determines eligibility.
-These programs are the Community Options Program (COP); COP Waiver (COP-W); Community Integration Program 1A/1B (CIP 1A/1B); Community Integration Program II (CIP II); Include, Respect, I Self-Direct (IRIS); Family Care; Family Care Partnership; and the Program of All-Inclusive Care for the Elderly (PACE).
+These programs are Family Care, Family Care Partnership, PACE (Program of All-Inclusive Care for the Elderly), and IRIS (Include, Respect, I Self-Direct).
 Early screening is available for persons aged 17 years 6 months or older to assist planning for transition to the adult long-term care system.